SiddhiWakchaure/AI-Interactor/README.md

 # Dev Installation 🚀

-### Add a default.json file in config folder with the following
+### Create a config folder inside root and the following in the default.json

 ```json
 {